Decluttering toys is overwhelming. There’s no sugar coating it! What do you keep? What do you donate? Is it really worth trying to sell?

-If you are struggling with this step, collect all the uncategorized toys.
-Store them in a box, and put it out in the garage.
-Cover it up and set a timer on your phone for one week.
-If you needed to go into that box for something, you know that is a used toy.
-If not, you will see that those toys can be donated/trashed/sold.
+If you struggle with this step, put the uncategorized toys in a box and put it into the garage.
+Cover it up and set an alarm on your phone for one week.
+If you needed to go into that box for something, you know it’s a used toy and you can add it back into your toy mix.
+If not, it’s safe to say those toys can and probably should be donated/trashed/sold.

 4. Throw Away Broken Toys

 Look through each category and check for broken or missing parts.
 Only keep fully functioning toys.
 This will help you to declutter kids toys for good!

 A good task for the kiddos is to check every single marker to make sure it works.
 My kids love this because they get to sort and color at the same time!

 Check all the Play Doh to make sure it is not dried up.

 Look at the piles of toys.
 If you already have bins, fill each bin with just ONE category.
 It’s okay if the bin is not totally full.
 It will make it easy to find the toys for the kids.
 Plus clean-up is so much easier!